Bloodborne Pathogens in First Response Environments

 - You have 60 days to complete the course

-Anyone who works in first response environments, such as paramedics, firefighters, and nurses.
+Those working in first response environments, such as firefighters, paramedics and nurses

 - HIV, Hepatitis and Sources of Infection